gmcgoldr/algorand-tut/docs/transactions.md

 - some duration over which the transaction is valid, and after which if the transaction isn't executed then it is dropped from the network

-The `fee` and `flat_fee` members are used to specify the fees paid to get the transaction committed.
+The `fee` and `flat_fee` members are used to specify the fees paid to get the transaction confirmed.
 The actual fee is calculated as follows where `min_fee` is the minimum transaction fee, and `num_bytes` is the number of bytes for the packed signed transaction.
 The last row follows from the previous,